sethcleveland/puppet-jdk_oracle/README.md

 =====

 * Automate installation of security policies
-* Refactor tests which still work against tgz package
+* Refactor tests to support some use cases of the tgz module
+* Add support for 32-bit JDK
 * Add build status icons